keesschollaart81/case.schollaart.net/_drafts/2019-10-27-device-offline-detection-with-durable-entities.md

 ### Device Entity

 The entity is the stateful object we work with.
-An entity and can represent anything, from a user to a building and in our scenario a device.
-In our Device Entity we keep track of the `LastCommunicationDateTime` properties/state.
+An entity can represent anything, from a user to a building and in our scenario a device.
+In our `DeviceEntity` we keep track of the `LastCommunicationDateTime` properties/state.
 Entities can be implemented in two patterns: 'Function Based' and 'Class Based', in this example I use the 'Class Based' pattern.
 So each device will get an instance of the 'DeviceEntity' class:

 State of the Entity lives in the properties of an object, Durable Framework does the (de)serialization everytime code starts/stops on an instance of an entity.
 In the example below the `Id` and `LastCommunicationDateTime` will be set/managed by the Durable Framework.